nicholasferguson/Display.Quaternion.Rotation/README.md

 Overall Algorithm: A quaternion rotator multiplied with a pure quaternion, as a 3D point, and conjugate of 'quaternion rotator'.
 This algorithm results in a 3D point rotated to a new position.
 Result is a 'pure quaternion'of a 3D point.

-Wire frames of prisms display these 3D points as highlighted vertecis. <br>
+Wire frames of prisms display these 3D points as highlighted vertices. <br>
 Initial (X Y Z) is a vertex of a prism.<br>
 Rotated (X Y Z) is a vertex of a second prism.<br>
 Both wire frames have a 3D origin, as a vertex (0,0,0).<br>